nickklosterman/loveListChromeExtension/README.md

 3. Select `More Tools->Extensions` or open a new tab and navigate to `chrome://extensions`
 4. At the top click the `Load unpacked extension...` button
 5. Navigate to the repo and select the folder.
-6. The Extension will appear in the extensios list
+6. The extension will appear in the extensions list

 # Useful links